We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This model is rechargeable and comes with a small, portable charging case.
 One charge provides the device with up to 19 hours of runtime without streaming and up to 16 hours of streaming.

 Signia offers an app that connects users to their hearing aid devices via Bluetooth.
-The app allows a person to control volume, other settings and stream audio directly into the hearing aids.
+The app allows a person to control volume and other settings and stream audio directly into the hearing aids.
 It also gives individuals access to 24/7 support.

 This device is a behind-the-ear hearing aid and is available in three different colors.
 It is suitable for those with mild-to-moderate hearing loss.